kevinzakka/mink/README.md

 ## Acknowledgements

-mink is a direct port of [pink](https://github.com/stephane-caron/pink) which uses [Pinocchio](https://github.com/stack-of-tasks/pinocchio) under the hood.
-Stéphane Caron, the original author of pink, is a role model for open-source software in robotics.
+mink is a direct port of [Pink](https://github.com/stephane-caron/pink) which uses [Pinocchio](https://github.com/stack-of-tasks/pinocchio) under the hood.
+Stéphane Caron, the author of Pink, is a role model for open-source software in robotics.
 This library would not have been possible without his work and assistance throughout this project.

 mink also heavily adapts code from the following libraries: